-Feeding and Eating Evaluation for Children with Special Needs
+Children with Special Nutritional Needs

-Distribute the Eating and Feeding Evaluation for Children with Special Needs form to parents if needed.
+Distribute the Diet Statement form to parents, if needed.
 This is to be signed by a Medial Authority and must state foods that are to be eliminated and which foods are to be substituted.
-Keep a copy of the form with the child's enrollment and send in the original to Horizons to be placed in the child's folder
+Tracking form should also be completed by center.
+Keep a copy of these forms with the child's enrollment and send a copy to Horizons.